inko-lang/inko/docs/source/getting-started/modules.md

 To publish your package, push it to a Git host and add a Git tag with the version number, prefixed by `v`.
 For example, if you are releasing 3.8.5, use `git tag v3.8.5`.
 Don't forget to push the tag with `git push --tags`.

+When naming your package repository, you can prefix the name with `inko-` (e.g.
+`inko-http`).
+This way it's clear the repository is an Inko package, and you don't have to worry about the repository name conflicting with existing repositories.
+When importing the main library module, the compiler strips the `inko-` prefix.
+Thus, if the package `inko-http` provides `src/http.inko`, you can import it using `import http`.

+!!! note
+    Package names should be restricted to letters, numbers and underscores, with an optional `inko-` prefix.
+If the name includes other characters (e.g. a hyphen), you won't be able to import it.